Start Here: Zero to Diamond in Under 10 Minutes

 “Great!
 I want a HUGE and PERFECT QUALITY without SPENDING too much”.

-Because real diamonds are formed via geological processes large and perfect quality diamonds are rare expensive.
+Because real diamonds are formed via geological processes large and perfect quality diamonds are rare and expensive.

 Increasing the size or quality increases the cost.